talha-riaz/activity-organzer-app/README.md

 Story points for a task, and abililty to store additional information about the task.

 ### 2. Update Account Settings
-Abiliy for the user to change their password, or delete their account.
+Ability for the user to change their password, or delete their account.

 ### 3. User Avatar
 Allows user to add a profile avatar.